gts-conqueror/Rhandum_Archive_of_Talents/CONTRIBUTING.md

 - Share inspiration
 - Help with thematic flavor

-Commenting under the **Reddit or Discord teaser posts** is also acceptable.
+Commenting under the **Reddit or Discord teaser posts** is also acceptable, although might be slower.

 Everything helps.